ForAllSecure/bncov/README.md

 taking a large amount of disk space for a significant speedup of subsequent analyses as opposed to loading/analyzing directories of coverage files.

-This codebase is written for Python 2.7, with an effort to be compatible with Python 3.
-Please file an issue if you encounter an incompatibility that isn't easily fixed by `2to3` or `futurize`.
+This codebase was written for Python 2.7, but should now be compatible with Python 3.
+Please file an issue if you encounter any incompatibility problems.

 ## Scripting